KarelPeeters/HwLang/README.md

 There are some projects that use general-purpose programming language as a host, and then allow developers to build the hardware within that language.
 This has the major benefit of immediately making the features and ecosystem from the host language available for parametrization and code reuse.
-The downside is that
+One major downside is that this heavily constraints the syntax and semantics to those of the host language.

 * [Chisel](https://www.chisel-lang.org/): Uses Scala as a host language.
 * [MyHDL](https://www.myhdl.org/): Uses Python as a host language.

+[Veryl](https://veryl-lang.org/) is a deviated hardware description language, which is more similar to the approach taken here.

-There is also [CIRCT](https://circt.llvm.org/) which uses MLIR to define a common intermediate representation for hardware.
-This is similar (but much more feature complete) than the one defined in this project, at some point it might make sense to switch to CIRCT for better interoperability with other tools.
+[CIRCT](https://circt.llvm.org/) which uses MLIR to define a common intermediate representation for hardware.
+This is similar (but much more feature complete) to the IR defined in this project, at some point it might make sense to switch to CIRCT for better interoperability with other tools.